 The solution?
 The creation of a fully CG snake – one that felt so real it fooled the director into thinking they had used the plate photography after all.

-“Colin’s feedback on that was, ‘I love it; it’s subtle’ – he didn’t realise it was CG,” says Gladden.
+“Colin’s feedback on that was, ‘I love it; it’s subtle’ – he didn’t realize it was CG,” says Gladden.
 “I think that’s one of the best things to hear.
 Yes, we’ve done a lot of crazy visual effects and huge CG creatures, but when we do something and the audience doesn’t even notice it’s an effect, that’s when you really hit the mark.
 Those shots in the lab work so well because you don’t really think about it as CG.
 You look at it and think, ‘I wonder how they did that?’”

 What Have They Got in There?
 King Kong?